Memory-Augmented Transformers: A Systematic Review from Neuroscience Principles to Enhanced Model Architectures

 • 01

-Memory-Augmented Transformers introduces a three axis taxonomy using functional objectives, memory types, and integration techniques to categorize diverse memory architectures.
+Memory-Augmented Transformers introduces a taxonomy over functional objectives, memory types, and integration techniques, covering systems from Transformer XL and Memformer to Titans and ATLAS.

 • 02